 - Based on your current income, are you unable to maintain a minimal standard of living while repaying your student debt?

-- Is your financial situation likely to persist throughout the repayment period?
+- Do additional circumstances exist that show your current financial situation is likely to persist throughout a significant portion of the repayment period of the student loans?

 - Did you make a good faith effort to make your monthly payments?

 If the answer is yes to all three questions, you've met the undue hardship standard.
 If any answer is no, you lose.